oslo-c/chip-v1/README.md

 # Chip-v1.0

 This app is a commandline utility for interacting with ChatGPT, making use of the APIs provided by OpenAI.
 Version one consolidates all the basic functionality of the original idea into one standalone application.
-More features are currently in development.

 ## Help Instructions
 ```